Learn more about our church, our values and our people

 It is probably fair to describe Victoria as being "the public face of the church" because she handles all initial enquiries relating to Baptisms, Weddings and Funerals - and much more besides.
 Victoria produces much of the church’s publicity (newsletter, magazine) and is the first port of call to find out what is happening.
 She produces all our service leaflets for Sundays and special events.

-John manages the day to day running of Christ Church Community Centre.
 Take a look at the Community Centre website to see what facilities and activities it has to offer.

 If you have any questions please contact our Safeguarding Officer via the Parish Office